Red Sift’s email protocol configuration guide

 • Provides a policy that tells the receivers what to do with an email that fails email authentication.
 This policy is enforced by the receivers.
 There is no enforcement when SPF is used without DMARC.

-Some mailbox providers have started using visual signs in their mail clients to show if an email is authenticated.
+Major mailbox providers now use visual signs in their mail clients to show if an email is authenticated.
 For example, Gmail displays a question mark (?) for unauthenticated emails - see the example below.
+This visual indicator has become standard across inbox providers in 2026.

 Gmail displays a question mark (?) for unauthenticated emails